Amsterdam's Red Light District is the subject of much fascination, but it isn't all about prostitution.

 For that reason, the District has quite a few strip clubs and sex shows.

-The Banana Bar is one of the more famous clubs in the area and often the location of bachelor parties.
+The Banana Bar is one of the more famous clubs in the area and is often the location of bachelor parties.
 Waitresses serve drinks and perform party tricks.

 For a more upscale sex show, Casa Rossa is set up theatre-style with velvet seats in front of the main stage.